Race regulations 2023

 -Only registrations made on the platform indicated on the website https://trailportomoniz.com/ will be accepted.

-Each participant must correctly fill in the registration form and pay the total amount including fees within the stipulated period, the participant being responsible for the veracity of their data.
+-Each participant must correctly fill out the registration form and pay the registration fee within the stipulated period, with the participant being responsible for the veracity of their data.

--The organization is not responsible for any refusal of responsibility by the insurer, resulting from the incorrect insertion of data in the registration form by the participant.
+-The organization is not responsible for any denials of responsibility by the insurance company, resulting from incorrect entry of data into the registration form by the participant.

--The means of payment available are: Credit Card, Debit Card and MB net.
+-The available payment methods are: Credit Card, Debit Card and also MB Net Card.

 -It is not necessary to send proof of payment.

--The payment of the registration fee implies a seat reservation.
+-Payment of the registration fee implies reserving a place.

 -Any additional clarification should be requested by email to cmofunchal@gmail.com